ptrckqn/cepetro/src/pages/about.md

 title: About Us
 hero: /images/uploads/people_header.jpg
 highlights:
-  title: Who we are
+  data:
+    - body: >-
+        **Central European Petroleum Ltd. (CEP)** registered in Calgary, Canada in 2006, and its wholly-owned affiliates, CEP Central European Petroleum GmbH, registered in Germany in 2008, and Central European Petroleum Ltd. sp. z o.o., registered in Poland in 2017, were set up to pursue petroleum exploration opportunities in the European Union, initially focusing on Germany.
+The management of CEP are well-respected industry professionals with extensive international experience in oil & gas exploration, production, field operations and finance.
+      title: About Us
   images:
     - image: /images/uploads/rocks.jpg
     - image: /images/uploads/observation-of-vibrators.jpg
     - image: /images/uploads/bohrplatzbesichtigung_mh2017_web.jpg
-  data:
-    - title: About Us
-      body: >-
-        **Central European Petroleum Ltd. (CEP)** registered in Calgary, Canada in 2006, and its wholly-owned affiliates, CEP Central European Petroleum GmbH, registered in Germany in 2008, and Central European Petroleum Ltd. sp. z o.o., registered in Poland in 2017, were set up to pursue petroleum exploration opportunities in the European Union, initially focusing on Germany.
-The management of CEP are well-respected industry professionals with extensive international experience in oil & gas exploration, production, field operations and finance.
+  title: Who we are
 features:
-  - title: CEP Management
-    body: >-
+  - body: >-
       - - -